FidelityFX Optical Flow 1.1.2

 Technical Requirements

 SM 6.2 is required.
-The effect uses wave operations, and also uses the msad4 intrinsic extensively.
+The effect uses wave operations, and also uses the HLSL msad4 intrinsic extensively.
 In architectures where msad4 is not natively executed by the GPU, this may result in reduced performance.

 Create the effect